51Degrees/specifications/pipeline-specification/wip/pipeline-concepts.md

 data stored on-premise.

-[^1] Thus Flow Elements may have a dependency on earlier Flow Elements - though at present there is no mechanism by which those dependencies are checked.
+[^1] Thus Flow Elements may have a dependency on earlier Flow Elements.
+At present there is no mechanism to describe these dependencies, or to check that dependencies are met before runtime.

-[^2] In general evidence is created at the start of pipeline processing and is generally unaltered in the course of the processing.
+[^2] In general, evidence is created at the start of pipeline processing and is generally unaltered in the course of the processing.
 Addition to evidence and alteration of existing evidence is, however, possible.